It makes sense when you think about it.

 However, it can also go through light filtration before being bottled.

 Purified water vs spring water, which is best?
 If you want the highest level of water purity then buy purified drinking water.

 Can You Drink Purified Water?

-This means you don’t have to buy specifically labeled “purified water” in order to enjoy its benefits.
+This means you don’t have to buy specifically labeled “purified” in order to enjoy its benefits.
 Simply installing a water filter in your house will give you water that is purified.

-Although water that is purified is generally safe for drinking, it is not always the best choice.
-For instance, if the source water is full of harmful chemicals and not properly purified.
+Although this type of water is generally safe for drinking, it is not always the best choice.
+For instance, if the source water is full of harmful chemicals and not properly filtered.

 Arik Azoulay, Philippe Garzon, Mark J Eisenberg, Comparison of the Mineral Content of Tap Water and Bottled Waters, J Gen Intern Med.
 2001 March; 16(3): 168-175.

 Cohen, Stan (Revised 1981 edition), Springs of the Virginias: A Pictorial History,